thackerhelik/thackerhelik.github.io/_pages/cv.md

 * 2019 - Present: Engineer
     * Samsung Semiconductor India R&D
     * Duties included
-        * AlphaRA
+        * AlphaRA: An AlphaZero based approach to Redundancy Analysis
-        * Designed two heuristic algorithms for the Redundancy Analysis problem (Put yield here)
+        * Designed two heuristic algorithms for the Redundancy Analysis problem

 * 2019: Intern
     * Samsung Semiconductor India R&D
     * Duties included
-        * Designed a genetic algorithm for the Redundancy Analysis problem (Put yield here)
+        * Designed a genetic algorithm for the Redundancy Analysis problem
         * Developed a deep learning model to select the best Redundancy Analysis algorithm

 * 2018: Summer Intern
     * Samsung Semiconductor India R&D
     * Duties included
         * Worked on making the SSD verfication application cross-platform
         * Customized and integrated an IDE with the application